Independently reviewed Updated 2026-05-18 Commissions don't affect rankings

 Fees

-Binance charges around 0.1% maker and 0.1% taker fees on spot trades, with discounts available if you hold BNB or trade higher volumes.
-Withdrawal fees vary by coin but are generally competitive; deposit fees are free.
+Binance charges 0.1% maker and taker fees by default, dropping to 0.02% maker and 0.04% taker if you hold BNB or trade high volume.
+This is competitive, though not the absolute lowest available.
+Withdrawal fees vary by coin but are generally reasonable.

 Security